AU-Master-Thesis/thesis/sections/4-results/metrics.typ

 - $v(t)$ is the velocity of a robot at time $t$.
 - $attach(limits(v), t: dot.double)(t)$ is change in acceleration at time $t$.
 Also known as jerk.

 Each robots velocity is sampled and recorded with an interval of $20 H z$.
-For numerical integration Simpson's method is used.
-The code for how the metric is computed can be found in the accompaniing source code@repo under #github("AU-Master-Thesis", "gbp-rs", path: "./scripts/ldj.py"), and at @appendix.ldj-metric-computation.
+For numerical integration Simpson's rule is used@simpsons-rule.
+The code for how the metric is computed can be found in the accompanying source code@repo under #github("AU-Master-Thesis", "gbp-rs", path: "./scripts/ldj.py"), and in @appendix.ldj-metric-computation.

 4. #metric[Inter Robot Collisions] Number of collisions between robots.
 The physical size of each robot is represented by a bounding circles, equal in radius to the robot's radius.
 A collision between two robots happen when their circles intersect.

-In addition to the metrics used by by Patwardhan _et al._@gbpplanner we also consider the following metrics:
+In addition to the metrics used by by Patwardhan _et al._@gbpplanner the following metrics are also looked at:

-5. #metric[#acr("RMSE")]
+5. #metric[#acr("RMSE") of Perpendicular Path Deviation]

+#kristoffer[Explain]

 6. #metric[Environment Robot Collisions] Number of collisions between robots and the environment.
 Similar to _Inter Robot Collisions_ bounding circles are used for the robots.
-For the environment obstacles #acrpl("AABB") are used.
-For obstacles that are not rectangular like the triangles in the Circle experiment, see @s.r.scenarios.circle the minimum #acr("AABB") fully containing the triangle is used.
+Each environment obstacle is equipped with a collider of the same geometric layout. // For obstacles that are not rectangular like the triangles in the Circle experiment, see @s.r.scenarios.circle the minimum #acr("AABB") fully containing the triangle is used.

 // Opposite to _Inter Robot Collisions_ #acrpl("AABB") are used to check for intersections.
 The reason for this is that _parry2d_ the library used for checking intersection of geometric shapes do not support checking intersections between bounding circles and #acrpl("AABB")@parry2d#footnote([As of version 0.13.7]).
 To be conservative the minimum #acr("AABB") is used for both robots and obstacles, instead of bounding spheres, which would cover a significantly larger area in some of the environment obstacles in the _*Circle*_ experiment are non-rectangular, see @s.r.scenarios.circle,

-#kristoffer[Come up with a better name]
-7. #metric[Maximum difference in travel duration] The largest difference between the end time of each robot.
+7. #metric[Maximum Task Completion Time Difference] This metric represents the largest difference between the end times of each robot's task.
+In a collaborative setting, it is desirable for robots with similar tasks to finish in roughly the same amount of time to ensure high task throughput.
+Especially when there is inter-task dependencies between robots.